|

 bangkok-to-phuket-car-rent

-Want some travel flexibility?
+Want some travel flexibility from Bangkok to Phuket?
 Rent a car.

-If you plan to travel with your family, partner, or group, consider renting a car and driving to Phuket for the best scenic views.
 Alternatively, if you’re an adventure junkie comfortable driving on rocky paths and busy roads, renting a motorcycle can offer you an experience of a lifetime.

 You must have an International Driver’s Permit or a Thai driver’s license to rent a vehicle in Thailand.
 Car rentals begin at approximately 1,000 Baht ($30) daily, and motorbikes are available for 620 Baht ($18).
-Driving in Thailand can be dangerous, particularly when sharing the road with large trucks and buses.
-The traffic moves quickly, and the road conditions are subpar, so it’s crucial to exercise caution.

 If you want to make multiple stops, take 3-4 days and stop in Phetchaburi, Prachuap Khiri Khan, and Phang Nga.
 There are many viewpoints, temples, and national parks along the way.